You are logged in as

 If you have given consent, from time to time, we may contact you on behalf of any of our third party partner companies.
 We do not share your personal information with these companies for this purpose.
 Such third party partner companies may include any commercial and non-commercial organisations for example philanthropic associations, wholesalers and retailers, entertainment, health services, transportation industry, hospitality and restaurateurs, aviation, communication and information technology industry, real estate agencies, financial and insurance companies.

 From time to time, with your permission, we may use third party social media platforms to validate users’ identification such as date of birth.
-None of our customer personal data will be shared with the social media platform for this process.
+We may also use third party social media, communication including automated customer service channels and platforms.

 Where you buy a third-party product or service through your Vodafone account (such as a mobile application), the contract for it is with the party selling that product or service.
 Vodafone is only charging the amount directly to your bill as part of its arrangements with the seller.
 As part of this, you’re agreeing that Vodafone may pass certain personal information to the seller to complete your purchase with them.